 Mara Hodges — Lead Editor

-Aside from acting as a Lead Editor at Montag Press, Mara is a manager with the Eden Area Reciprocity Network, and is Five Star Copywriter with Interact Media.
-She regularly judges the annual Odyssey of the Mind regional and state tournaments, and is writing a field guide to natural, undeveloped hot springs in the Eastern Sierra region.
-Past experiences include editing publications for an environmental publishing company and environmental reporting for Green Answers.
+Aside from serving as a Lead Editor at Montag Press, Mara is a founding member of Eastbay Area Reciprocity Network, and is Five Star Copywriter with Interact Media.
+She regularly judges the annual Odyssey of the Mind regional and California state tournaments, and is the Problem 3 Captain for the Capital Gold region.
+Past experiences include editing publications for an environmental consulting company and environmental reporting for Green Answers.

 Mara is a patron of all sciences, especially environmental science and psychology.
 Mara likes encouraging authors to think outside the box and break the mold to produce thought-provoking literature.
 She loves authors who are brave enough to say what they really think rather than what they have been indoctrinated to think.

-Mara is the Project Editor for J.E Gurley’s Oracle of Delphi, Paul Bussard’s Stinger Stars and Beyond Hercules, Trevor Richardson’s Dystopia Boy and Carl Alves’ Reconquest Mother Earth.
-She is also the editor for the forthcoming novels by Bruce Lee Bond, Brandon Nolta, James Bodden, and Colleen Chen.
+Mara is the Project Editor for Bruce Lee Bond’s The Broken Coast, Brandon Nolta’s Iron and Smoke, James Bodden’s The Red Light Princess, J.E Gurley’s Oracle of Delphi, Paul Bussard’s Stinger Stars and Beyond Hercules, Trevor Richardson’s Dystopia Boy, and Carl Alves’ Reconquest Mother Earth.
+She is also the editor for the forthcoming novels by Bruce Lee Bond, J.E Gurley, Nigel Sellars, and Colleen Chen.

 Mara can be reached at happy<at>montagpress.com